 \subsection{Goals and Challenges}

 In a distributed setting, the goal of traditional graph partitioning is typically twofold: minimizing communication and balancing the computational load.
 In traditional iterative graph computations, typically \textit{all vertices} and their \textit{1-hop neighbors} (connected through edges) are involved in the computation (e.g., PageRank \cite{PageRank98}).
-In GNN training, only a portion of vertices with ground-truth labels (i.e., training vertices) and their L-hop subgraphs are involved.
+However, in GNN training, only a portion of vertices with ground-truth labels (i.e., training vertices) and their L-hop subgraphs are involved.
 For example, in a 2-layer GNN, as shown in Figure \aref{fig:gnn-partitioning}{c}, A and B represent the labeled vertices.
-Light blue and light green vertices are their 2-hop neighbors.
+The light blue and light green vertices are their 2-hop neighbors.
 The dashed lines indicate vertices and edges that are not involved in training.
-Therefore, the partitioning of GNN only needs to consider the labeled vertices and their L-hop neighbors.